oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-006.png "Create the TDE Master Key for PDB1")

-## Task 6: Side-channel attack against an un-encrypted tablespace:
+## Task 6: Side-channel attack against an un-encrypted tablespace

  Use the Linux "strings" command to view application data in the data file `empdata_prod.dbf` which is associated with the `EMPDATA_PROD` tablespace: